joaquingatica/nix-darwin/README.md

 1. Clone this repository in the folder: `~/.config`
 2. In `~/.config/nix-darwin`, run `make install`
-3. Run `direnv allow` to allow `direnv` to load the environment
-4. Run `make switch` to apply the configuration after the initial setup
+3Run `make switch` to apply the configuration after the initial setup

 ### 4. Post installation